l50/AndroPuppet/README.md

 ##Future Work

-I would eventually like to build in functionality to allow a user to specify services as well as an operating for a box, so that they can build a completely customized box.
+I would like to eventually build in functionality that would allow a user to specify services as well as an operating for a box, so that they can build a completely customized box.

 ###Miscellaneous footnotes
 Clone into repo without account: git clone git://github.com/SomeUser/SomeRepo.git